How do I use digital textbooks provided by the library?

 You will also see the limitations on using the textbook.
 In some cases the textbook can only be viewed by a few people, or even just one person, at a time.
 If the textbook is already being used by its maximum number, you will see a link inviting you to add yourself to the waitlist.
 Click that link, then confirm on the next page.

 When the textbook becomes available, you will receive an email notification.
-From the moment you receive the email, you will have 15 minutes to start viewing the resource; after that passes, if you haven't viewed the resource, it becomes available to the next person in the waitlist.
+From the moment you receive the email, you will have 15 minutes to start viewing the resource; after that passes, if you haven't viewed the resource, your turn expires, and the book becomes available to the next person in the waitlist.

 Using digital textbooks